 Have you ever answered a phone call from a sales rep that couldn’t remember the details of your account?

-You expect to be treated like a valued customer because you know the data is there, they just haven’t taken the time to study up before the call.
+You expect to be viewed and treated like a valued customer because you know the data is there, they just haven’t taken the time to study up before the call.

 Today, customers expect united, data-driven communications.

-A 360-degree approach to viewing and managing customer relationships supports efforts at every stage of the sales funnel.
+A 360-degree customer view approach to managing relationships supports efforts at every stage of the sales funnel.

 B2B professionals can analyze decision-making processes and build better communication with stakeholders.